d3/d3-interpolate/README.md

 <img src="https://raw.githubusercontent.com/d3/d3-interpolate/master/img/rgbGamma.png" width="100%" height="40" alt="rgbGamma">

 Returns an RGB color space interpolator between the two colors *a* and *b* with a configurable [gamma](#interpolate_gamma).
 If the gamma is not specified, it defaults to 1.0.
 The colors *a* and *b* need not be in RGB; they will be converted to RGB using [color.rgb](https://github.com/d3/d3-color#rgb).
-The return value of the interpolator is a hexadecimal RGB string.
+The return value of the interpolator is an RGB string.

 <a name="interpolateHsl" href="#interpolateHsl">#</a> d3.<b>interpolateHsl</b>(<i>a</i>, <i>b</i>)

 <img src="https://raw.githubusercontent.com/d3/d3-interpolate/master/img/hsl.png" width="100%" height="40" alt="hsl">

 Returns an HSL color space interpolator between the two colors *a* and *b*.
 The colors *a* and *b* need not be in HSL; they will be converted to HSL using [color.hsl](https://github.com/d3/d3-color#hsl).
 If either color’s hue or saturation is NaN, the opposing color’s channel value is used.
 The shortest path between hues is used.
-The return value of the interpolator is a hexadecimal RGB string.
+The return value of the interpolator is an RGB string.

 <a name="interpolateHslLong" href="#interpolateHslLong">#</a> d3.<b>interpolateHslLong</b>(<i>a</i>, <i>b</i>)